cropsinsilico/cis-ui/docs/developer_guide.md

 ## Enabling `cis-girder-plugin`
 Coming Soon!

-## Crops in Silico Development Environment
+## Crops _in silico_ Development Environment
-The following instructions should help you get a development environment up and running for modifying the Crops in Silico Model Composer UI
+The following instructions should help you get a development environment up and running for modifying the Crops _in silico_ Model Composer UI

 ## Prerequisites
 * Git